ThermoNuclearPanda/Project_Automail/README.md

 ## Forking

 - Fork away!
 Please build with and upon Automail!
+We only ask that you please consider releasing your creation back to all of us so we can continue to build together.

 ## Support